 I am 41 years old.
 I am suffering from hypothyroidism and for which I am taking Thyroxine 175 mcg daily.
-My height is 5'10" and my current weight is 127 kg.
-Two years ago, I had sleeve gastrectomy and lost only 20 kg.
+My height is 5 feet and 10 inches, and my current weight is 127 kg.
+Two years ago, I had a sleeve gastrectomy and lost only 20 kg.
 The surgeon now advised me to get gastric bypass surgery.
 But I am not comfortable with that.
 I have attached my recent testosterone report.
 I feel as if I have low testosterone.
 How to increase my testosterone levels?
-I have a history of nasopharynx non-Hodgkin's lymphoma and it got treated successfully by radiation.
+I have a history of nasopharynx non-Hodgkin's lymphoma, which was treated successfully by radiation.

 Welcome to icliniq.com.

 While going through your reports, I noticed that your insulin levels and C-peptide levels are elevated.
-This suggests that you are having insulin resistance which may lead to diabetes in the future.
-So, kindly start doing aerobic exercise which will reduce insulin resistance.
+This suggests that you have insulin resistance which may lead to diabetes.
+So, kindly start doing aerobic exercise, which will reduce insulin resistance.

 Thank you for your response.
 Since the past six months, my weight has neither increased nor stagnant.
 My appetite is reduced due to bariatric surgery.
-I am going the gym at least five times a week for about an hour and religiously use the cross trainer particularly for about 45 minutes at a stretch.
-It is only the past two weeks that I have been away from the gym due to constant headache, body ache and some infection as the WBC count is high.
+I go to the gym at least five times a week for about an hour and religiously use the cross trainer, particularly for about 45 minutes at a stretch.
+It is only the past two weeks that I have been away from the gym due to constant headaches, body aches, and some infections as the WBC count is high.
 Is it fine to get second bariatric surgery again?
-Awaiting for your response.

 Welcome back to icliniq.com.

 Well, I sincerely believe there is no need to repeat bariatric surgery.
-But, you need to increase your exercise intensity more.
+But, it would help if you increased your exercise intensity more.
 I need to know your daily calorie intake and the kind of food you eat.

-I hope you have consulted a dietitian for low-calorie diet and if not kindly do it.
-Wait for few more months and increase your intake of fruits and vegetables and reduce the intake of non-vegetarian food, cheese, butter, sweets, and carbonated drinks.
+I hope you have consulted a dietitian for a low-calorie diet, and if not, kindly do it.
+Wait for a few more months, increase your intake of fruits and vegetables, and reduce the intake of non-vegetarian food, cheese, butter, sweets, and carbonated drinks.

-Despite good diet and more physical exercise you gain weight, then consider bariatric surgery.
-If you are maintaining the same weight or losing a little then no need of surgery but continue the diet and exercise.
+Despite a good diet and more physical exercise, you gain weight.
+Consider bariatric surgery if you maintain the same weight or lose a little.
+There is no need for surgery but continue the diet and exercise.

 Ask your health query to a doctor online?Ask an Endocrinologist Now